Gareth-McGirr/motorcycle-rental-management/README.md

     * Python packages used:
         * pymongo - Used to connect to the MongoDB atlas from the application.
 * MongoDB - This was used as data storage in order to store the bike and booking information.
+* Screen-o-matic - This was used to screen record the Gif for the readme.
+It was originally an MP4 and ezgif.com was used to convert to GIF format.

 ## Testing